Artist Project Space

 Exhibition Marketing and Reception Planning

-Request news coverage about your exhibition.
-Submit your show details to at least four weeks before the event to allow for maximum publicity.
+To request an official UHCL press release about your exhibition, submit your show details via the Marketing and Communications News Story Form at least four weeks before the event to allow for maximum publicity.

 In preparation of your opening reception, we also recommend filling out the facilities request form found on https://www.uhcl.edu/about/administrative-offices/facilities/scheduling/.
 To place directional signage guiding visitors to the opening reception, contact email@example.com; you can download a map from https://www.uhcl.edu/maps/ and indicated where you’d like FMC to put the signs.
 For policies on serving food, refer to Environmental, Health and Safety Forms.